illescasDaniel/CppStyleGuide/README.md

 ## Naming

--   Names should be descriptive and clear and contain only letters.
+-   Names should be descriptive, clear and contain only letters.
 -   Abbreviations and acronyms should generally be avoided.
 -   Don't worry about the name length, `int a` is not better than `int age`.
--   Variable names could contain more than one word if it looks more clear.
+-   Variable names can contain more than one word if it looks more clear.

 **Syntax styles:**